bitcoin-computer/docs/index.md

 ---
 layout: page
-description: This is a custom description for this page
 ---

 # Bitcoin Computer

-Lightweight smart contracts on Bitcoin and Litecoin
+**Lightweight smart contracts for Litecoin**

+You can build trustless, non-custodial web applications that are as secure and available as Litecoin.
+Applications can be games, social networks, NFTs, fungible tokens, stable coins, exchanges, auctions, voting, decentralized key-value stores, office applications, artificial intelligence, every application you can think of.

 ## Simple

-The Bitcoin Computer makes it possible to run smart contracts on UTXO based blockchains like Bitcoin, Litecoin, or Dogecoin.
-You can write smart contracts in Javascript and store instances of the smart contracts (called smart objects) on a UTXO based blockchain.
-Each smart object has one or more owners.
-Owners can update the smart object but nobody else.
-Each smart object also has an unique identifier and anyone can read the latest state of the smart object if they know the identifier.
+Smart contracts are Javascript classes that inherit from a special class called ``Contract``.
+Instances of smart contracts, called smart objects, are stored on the Litecoin blockchain.
+A smart object has one or more owners and only owners can update the smart object by calling one of its functions.
+Each smart object also has an unique identifier and anyone can read the latest state of the smart object if they know its identifier.
+This makes it easy to build applications in which multiple parties collaborate on shared state.

-You can build  games, social networks, NFTs, fungible tokens, stable coins, exchanges, auctions, voting, decentralized key-value stores, office applications, artificial intelligence, every application you can think of.
-Building applications is simple because our smart contracts written in Javascript integrate seamlessly into web applications.

 ## Efficient